This spelt brioche bread is slightly sweet, soft, buttery and amazingly delectable.

 - Cover the dough with plastic wrap and allow to rise for 1 hour at room temperature, then place into the fridge overnight to rest.

-- Lightly beat the remaining egg and lightly brush over the surface of the risen brioche loaves
+- Preheat the oven to 180ยฐC (356ยฐF), do this about 15-20 minutes prior to baking the bread.
+Lightly beat the remaining egg and lightly brush over the surface of the risen brioche loaves before baking.

 - Bake the loaves for 25 – 30 minutes or until golden brown.
 Cool for 5 minutes in the pans before transferring to a wire rack to cool completely.